Laralabs/bareos-reporter/README.md

 Web application for managing and automating Bareos backup email reports in an easier plus more readable way.

-### Crafted by Laralabs using the Laravel PHP Framework
+Crafted by Laralabs using the Laravel PHP Framework.

 ## License